zahraakarim/SQL-bookshop/README.md

 - all reviews of a specified book
 - the average rating of a book
 - see only the most favourable and unfavourable reviews for a specified book
+- list all books above a certain average rating

 3. Add users to the database so that each review can be associated to a user.
 You should then be able to:

 - list all reviews by a single user
 - find out the average rating that a user has given in all of their reviews
 - list books that a user has not reviewed

+## Advanced

+### Design your database

+Well done for making it this far.
+It's time to design your own database.

+You are going to create a database for an Italian recipe website.
+The meals on our website will be divided up like so...

+Your website will need to keep track of several recipes (Minestrone Soup, Pepperoni Pizza, Pistachio gelato etc...) and will need to be able to query these recipes based on a number of conditions.

+- Course (Whether the recipe is suitable for a starter, main, dessert, drink, etc...)
+- Category (Fish, Pizza, Pasta, Soup, etc...)
+- Ingredients (Tomatoes, Eggs, Mozzarella, etc...)

+Design tables for your database that will be able to track all of this information and the relation between the different data sets.
+Think carefully about what type of relations your tables have to each other.

+Create a new `.sql` file to setup your database and tables and insert some example data.

+You might want to run some queries at this point to validate everything is setup correctly.

+### Query your data

+Once you have your database setup run some queries against it to make sure you can provide all the information your website might need.

+Some example queries to get you started could be:

+- Write a query which returns a recipe by its name with all the ingredients needed to cook that recipe
+- Find all the recipes which belong to a certain course
+- Find all the recipes which use all of a certain set of ingredients
+- Find all the recipes which use one or more of a certain set of ingredients

+Make sure that you can combine your searches to do more advanced filtering such as

+- Find all the pizzas that include garlic or tomatoes but not mushrooms

+### Add a new table

+As a final challenge, create a table for Methods used and integrate this with your existing tables.
+Bear in mind that ingredients can be cooked using a variety of methods depending on which dish they are being used in, and each method can be used on any number of ingredients.
+For example 'Poach' could be a Method that applied to fish or eggs; 'Whisk' could apply to eggs in one recipe, but not to eggs in another.

+As your website is currently in use you will be unable to drop the whole thing and start again.
+Simulate this by adding your methods table **after** you have created the other tables and inserted the data.
+Think about how you will need to adjust your current table setup after the fact to accommodate methods and preserve the original data.

+Run some queries related to your methods.
+Try the following to get started:

+- Find all of the methods used in starters
+- Find all of the ingredients that use a specific method
+- Find all of the ingredients that use more than 2 methods
+- Find all of the ingredients for a specific recipe and the relevant methods used for those ingredients